 Sanibel & Captiva Islands

-Sanibel and Captiva Islands are truly a Gulf coast paradise.
-These two barrier islands offer excellent restaurants, accommodations, beaches, golfing, tennis, fishing, boating, shopping, bike paths, and the renowned J.N.
-"Ding Darling" National Wildlife Refuge & Bird Sanctuary as well as the Point Ybel Lighthouse which has guided seafarers to Sanibel Island's shores since 1884.
+Sanibel Island and Captiva Island are truly a Gulf coast paradise.
+These two barrier islands offer excellent restaurants, accommodations, beaches, golfing and more.
+Not to mention the renowned J.N.
+"Ding Darling" National Wildlife Refuge & Bird Sanctuary as well as the Point Ybel Lighthouse, which has guided seafarers to Sanibel Island's shores since 1884.

-So, if your plans bring you to the area, either for it's shelling, environmental endeavors or it's long and interesting history.
+So, if your plans bring you to Sanibel Island Florida, either for it's shelling, environmental endeavors or it's long and interesting history.
 Plan for sunshine, glorious sunsets, cool evening breezes and an easy-going outdoor lifestyle that provides a perfect island vacation paradise.
 All this is just a short ride from the Key West Express ferry terminal.